sammcvicker/amctimeline/index.md

             The last line could be misread easily by modern eyes.
 Thales is attempting to communicate the awe and wonder that analysis into the fabric of reality, into making sense of reality, of what's most sacred and inexhaustible, provokes.
           </p>
           <p>
-            Ultimately, Socrates rejects the natural philosophers, such as Thales, because they offer <a href="truth-&-relevance" class="link">truth without relevance</a>.
+            Ultimately, Socrates rejects the natural philosophers, such as Thales, because they offer <a href="#truth-&-relevance" class="link">truth without relevance</a>.
 Thales tells us nothing of how we should live our lives, of what's important to us, of what moves us, etc.
           </p>
         </div>
         <div class="event">